 Can the tool integrate with existing QA tools and processes?

-It is common to have tools that can work seamlessly within existing toolsets and workflows rather than have it in a completely separate system.
+It is common to have tools that can work seamlessly within existing toolsets and workflows rather than have them in a completely separate system.
 Integration with existing processes is better and more convenient for development, QA, and content teams.

 Does the testing tool perform continuous monitoring?